u-bmc/u-bmc/docs/README.md

 ### Operator

-Following the `switch_root` process, the new root file system takes over with /sbin/operator as the init process (PID 1):
+Following the `switch_root` process, the new root file system takes over with /sbin/operator as the init process (PID 1).
+The Operator is the central orchestrator that coordinates the BMC's boot process and oversees the operation of all microservices within the u-bmc ecosystem.

-- The operator binary encompasses the entire U-BMC userspace and represents the final step in the BMC's boot process.
+- The operator binary encompasses the entire u-bmc userspace and represents the final step in the BMC's boot process.
 - As PID 1, it orchestrates all subsequent operations within the BMC userspace.
-- The operator handles all business logic within U-BMC, including service routines and external interfaces such as gRPC and Redfish served over HTTPS.
+- The operator handles all business logic within u-bmc, including service routines and external interfaces such as gRPC and Redfish served over HTTPS.
 - It ensures that all management functions are performed, and services are running as expected, marking the end of the bootflow and the beginning of the operational state for the BMC.

 ## Getting Started